-FinancesOnline employs our unique SmartScore™ mode to test all the software in the Enterprise Social Networking Software category in orded to help you pick the best possible service.
-It compares and contrasts the following elements: individual modules, collaboration elements, customization, integration, how easy a software is to use and learn, help & support, how secure a software is, mobile support, scores in other media.
-Currently, Slack is the leader in this category and our experts are really satisfied with it.
+Our platform uses our certified SmartScore™ algorithm to examine all the applications in the Enterprise Social Networking Software category to help you pick the best possible software.
+It compares and contrasts the following metrics: essential components, collaboration possibilities, custom elements, integrations with other services, how easy a software is to use and learn, help & support, how secure a software is, support for mobile devices, ratings in media.
+As of now, Slack is the leader in this category and our experts are really satisfied with it.
 Following extensive testing it got the best results among its competitors and our reviewers strongly suggest that you consider it as one of the options for your needs.

 A summary of overall user satisfaction with the services in our Enterprise Social Networking Software category calculated using our unique algorythm that gathers client reviews, comments and opinions across a broad range of social media platforms in order to help you make an educated investment choice.

-Find out what pricing packages are offered by the vendors in the Enterprise Social Networking Software category to check which one fits your business needs and budget best.
+Find out what pricing models are offered by the vendors in the Enterprise Social Networking Software category to check which one fits your business needs and budget best.
 Be aware that certain software can provide free or freemium accounts for you to test first.